mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 - **Customizability (1.6x):** Developers seem to be appreciating the new capabilities introduced in v5.
   That said, we recognize that there is still more work to be done here, given the number of requests we've received to better solve this problem.
 - **Components (1.6x):** We'll keep adding new components to the library as long as you continue to appreciate them this much!
-  - Component quality (1.0x): You know that we set the bar very high for the quality of our components.
+  - Component quality (no change): You know that we set the bar very high for the quality of our components.
     This can be challenging as we continue to grow, because we expect nothing but the best from our team.
     Thankfully, this result shows that our team of maintainers has done an excellent job, aiming for high standards.
 - **Time (1.4x):** Mostly referring to saved time during UI development.
 This is an interesting one because it's not an issue that we specifically addressed.